makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 #### Exceptional Conditions
 * The total amount of fixed rate debt is more than 50% of MakerDAO's debt backed by stablecoin collateral (including stablecoin LP positions.)

-#### Links and Comments
+### Links and Comments
-This poll text has been reviewed by GovAlpha, Growth, Risk, and Nexo.
+* This poll text has been reviewed and agreed on by the GovAlpha Core Unit, the Growth Core Unit, the Risk Core Unit, the Protocol Engineering Core Unit, and Nexo.
+* This agreement represents our best attempt at setting mutually agreeable conditions for both parties.
+However, changes may be proposed if both Nexo and the involved Core Units agree that these conditions are in some way unsuitable.
 * Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-nexo-institutional-vault/10046) to help inform your position before voting.
 * For further details on the contract mechanisms used to implement this vault type, check [MIP59](https://mips.makerdao.com/mips/details/MIP59).
 * A Risk evaluation is available [here](https://forum.makerdao.com/t/nexo-institutional-vault-collateral-onboarding-risk-evaluation/10524).